Go Fund Me appeal raising thousands for 'cherished soul' Valeria Amorim following horrific road tragedy in Belleek

 By Wednesday morning almost £6,000 had been pledged.

+Police said Emma Josephine Feely, 34, of Blackrock Park in Belleek, had admitted drinking before getting behind the wheel.

+The court heard that Ms Amorim was walking along the Boa Island Road with two family members when they were struck by a Kia Rio car allegedly driven by Feely.

-In a message accompanying the appeal, organiser Glenn Lindsay said: “I'm reaching out with a heavy heart to ask for your support during an incredibly difficult time.
+In a message accompanying the Go Fund Me appeal, organiser Glenn Lindsay said: “I'm reaching out with a heavy heart to ask for your support during an incredibly difficult time.

 "Our dear friend has tragically lost his beloved wife Valeria Amorim who was also 6 months pregnant in a tragic road accident in Belleek and the weight of this loss is immeasurable.